lesterchan/wp-sticky/README.md

 Requires at least: 2.7
 Stable tag: trunk

-Adds a sticky post feature to your WordPress's blog.
+[DEPRECATED] Adds a sticky post feature to your WordPress's blog.

 ## Description